 On Reno 911!, the deputies got issued a Hummer and were ecstatic about it... until they encountered problem after problem due to its bulk and poor gas mileage.

 Top Gear frequently invokes this when talking about SUVs, especially ones like the BMW X5 and the Range Rover.
-Oddly enough, Clarkson enjoyed the huge and unwieldy Hummer H2 for its charm, despite hating the H1 which is more capable off-road.
+Oddly enough, Jeremy Clarkson actually enjoyed the huge and unwieldy Hummer H2 for its charm, claiming that driving it made him feel like a seven-year-old boy and defending his love of it to Richard Hammond and James May, despite hating the H1 which is more capable off-road.

 The Monstrosity of How I Met Your Mother, which has 4000 horsepower and gets 0.05 miles to the gallon.
 It has a smaller variation, the Monstrosity Sport, which has 3999 horsepower and gets 0.06 MPG.
 "Mon-stro-si-ty, 'cause global warming isn't real!"